piasahmed1/assignment-10-client/README.md

 ## Project Features

-## Technology and Electronics
+Technology and Electronics
-  - Organize cards with images, titles, prices, and heart buttons.

-## Responsive Design
-  - The user interface seamlessly adapts to various screen sizes and devices.

-## Toast Notification
+Toast Notification
-  - Display a Toast Notification to indicate the success or failure of a purchased service.

-## Firebase Authentication Feature
+Firebase Authentication Feature
-  - User registration and login with email and password.

-## Private and Public Routes
+Private and Public Routes
-  - Implement protected private and public routes for improved security and accessibility.
+Responsive Design
+sign in with google

-## All users
+All users
-  - All users who logged in will store in database and user can see all users at "all users" page.